uvaai/ml1/10 week1/00 Overview/overview.md

 *Machine Learning*.

-Next we'll dive more deeply into two other topics also covered in this introduction, specificially using *Probability* to model uncertainty and the using *Turing Test* as a measure of machine intelligence.
+Next we'll dive more deeply into two other topics also covered in this introduction, specifically using *Probability* to model uncertainty and the using *Turing Test* as a measure of machine intelligence.

 For the probability section, there will be a SOWISO chapter on